 - Click OK.

-In the example below, I’ve elected to filter for rows containing “1.5L” anywhere in the description.
-Once my filtered records appear, I’ll add an “X” in 1.5L column.
+In the example below, I’ve elected to filter for rows containing “pinot noir” anywhere in the description.
+Once my filtered rows appear, I’ll add “Pinot Noir” in the Type column.

 Excel is versatile in the filter settings.
 You’re not limited to just items containing a specific value.
+The choices change based on the column’s data type.
 You could also use:

 - does not equal